More than 1,000 people told to evacuate as brushfire threatens homes in Scottsdale, Arizona

-SCOTTSDALE, Ariz.
-(AP) — A brushfire threatened dozens of homes in northern Scottsdale and prompted evacuations as about 250 firefighters aided by air tankers battled the blaze, fire officials said.
+SCOTTSDALE, Ariz. — A brushfire threatened dozens of homes in northern Scottsdale and prompted evacuations as about 250 firefighters aided by air tankers battled the blaze, fire officials said.

 More than 1,000 people were under evacuation orders Tuesday night, authorities said.